Statistical Inference in Large Multi-way Networks: Experiments

-We compare three estimators: PPML, PPML debiased and our polyads estimator.
 Because the full dataset contains $n_1 = 69{,}265$ patient groups, $n_2 = 16{,}941$ doctors, and $n_3 = 34$ months --- corresponding to roughly $n \approx 40$ billion edges and $|E| = 56{,}034{,}015$ --- direct estimation on the full graph is computationally infeasible for all methods.
 We therefore adopt a subsampling strategy combined with meta-analysis.
+This approach allows us to assess the robustness of the various estimators to subsampling.

 For each configuration, we sample a proportion $s \in \{2\%, 3\%, 4\%\}$ of patient groups and the same proportion of doctors, while always retaining all $34$ months\footnote{Notice that we sample the groups of patients, the doctors and then get all edges through the sampled nodes, keeping all times.
 This sampling strategy is consistent with Assumption \ref{assump:model} and also with the sampling assumptions in \cite{fernandez2016individual, weidner2021bias, graham2017econometric, jochmans2018semiparametric}.
 One could also propose sampling directly the edges and not the nodes, but there is evidence that this procedure can lead to bias, see \cite{subsamplegraphs} for details.}.
 Each subsample consists of independent random draws of patient and doctor groups; doctors in the treatment and control groups are sampled independently to ensure comparability.
 We repeat the procedure independently to obtain $100$ subsamples.
 The final estimates are obtained via a random-effects meta-analysis using the default implementation in the \texttt{statsmodels} Python library, which is based on the iterated method of \cite{paule1982consensus}, a refinement of the classical method of \cite{dersimonian1986meta}.